marcomusy/vedo/docs/README.rst

-Inspired by the `vpython <https://vpython.org/>`_ *manifesto* "3D programming for ordinary mortals", *vedo* makes it easy to work wth three-dimensional objects, create displays and animations in just a few lines of code, even for those with less programming experience.
+Inspired by the `vpython <https://vpython.org/>`_ *manifesto* "3D programming for ordinary mortals", *vedo* makes it easy to work wth three-dimensional objects, create displays and animations in just a few lines of code, even for less experienced programmers.

 `vedo` is based on `VTK <https://www.vtk.org/>`_ and `numpy <http://www.numpy.org/>`_, with no other dependencies.